Hamdy410/A-Student-Portal/README.md

    * Users can run the Python scripts found (_encrypt.py_) to insert the first master Admin into the website.
    * Users can initiate the Flask server– and only for developing purposes– using the (_app.py_) file.
 Note that the third python script (_helper.py_) is a custom library that is built to aid the operations of (_app.py_)

-     Note: There will be more explaination regarding the last three points in the following section.
+     Note: There will be more explanation regarding the last three points in the following section.
 Specifically, the Code Documentation section later on.

   ### Python libraries needed:
     - The CS50 third-party library (SQL regulations)